What is a cash flow forecast? (And how to create one)

 If you’re just starting out in business, it’s going to be difficult to calculate cash flow forecasts.
 However, as you start collecting financial data, you’ll be able to predict the financial health and make the right decisions to help you reach your goals.

 Top Tip: Stay on top of your numbers with Tide’s easy to read real-time insights, with our new FREE Cashflow Insights tool.
 Understand your cashflow, plan for the future and keep track of your business credit score.
 Plus, you’ll be offered flexible and affordable finance options which are tailored to your business, with Tide Credit Options.
-Learn more and register for early access 🔮
+Simply connect your business bank account 🔮

 Cash flow forecasting glossary